You're reading docs for Nextly Alpha. APIs may change between releases.

 Configuration

-Configure your Nextly application with collections, singles, storage, security, and more.
+Configure your Nextly application with collections, singles, components, fields, storage, security, and more.

-Nextly is configured through a nextly.config.ts file at the root of your project.
-This file is the single source of truth for your content model, database output paths, storage backends, security settings, and admin panel branding.
+Nextly is configured through a single nextly.config.ts file at the root of your project.
+That file is the source of truth for your content model, database output paths, storage backends, security settings, email, and admin panel branding.

-Every Nextly project has a nextly.config.ts that exports a config object created with defineConfig():
+Every Nextly project has a nextly.config.ts that exports a config built with defineConfig():

 nextly.config.ts